Aftaputra/Microscope-OF/docs/source/plugins/routes.rst

 Parsing JSON from HTTP POST requests
 ------------------------------------
-To ease obtaining values from a JSON payload attached to an HTTP POST request, you can use the :py:class:`openflexure_microscope.api.utilities.JsonPayload` class.
+To ease obtaining values from a JSON payload attached to an HTTP POST request, you can use the :py:class:`openflexure_microscope.api.utilities.JsonResponse` class.
 This allows parameters to be extracted by their key, with a default value supplied to avoid errors associated with nonexistent keys.
 Additionally, a converter function may be passed, used in the following examples to convert the type of a value.
 In principle, however, you can pass any single-argument function and it will apply that function to the value, if it exists.

 .. code-block:: python